DeiInvictus/deiinvictus.github.io/_posts/2024-12-26-the-old-ways.markdown

 ## Introduction

-The true Church has existed in every generation since the time of Christ, when He proclaimed, &ldquo;... upon this rock I will build my church, and all the powers of hell will not conquer it.&rdquo; Many generations have passed since Christ walked the earth over 20 centuries ago (2000+ years), but the truth has been with us since the very beginning.
+The true Church has existed in every generation since the time of Christ, when He proclaimed, &ldquo;... upon this rock I will build my church, and all the powers of hell will not conquer it&rdquo; (New Living Translation, 2015, Matt.
+16:18).
+Many generations have passed since Christ walked the earth over 20 centuries ago (2000+ years), but the truth has been with us since the very beginning.

 > <sup style="font-weight:bold;">18</sup> So I tell you, you are Peter <span style="color:LightSteelBlue;">[<sup>C</sup>the Greek petros, like the Aramaic cephas, means “rock” or “stone”]</span>.
 On this rock I will build my church, and the ·power of death <span style="color:LightSteelBlue;">[<sup>L</sup>gates of Hades/the underworld]</span> will not be able to ·defeat <span style="color:LightSteelBlue;">[overpower; conquer; prevail against]</span> it (Expanded Bible, 2011, Matt.
 16:18).